bsartain/Spurgeon-Morning-And-Evening-React-Redux/README.md

+##Charles Spurgeon Morning & Evening Devotion

+This simple project was built with React/Redux/ReactRouter.
+It contains all 365 days of his famous morning and evening devotionals to strengthen your faith.

+create-react-app was used in this project.
+For more info see below.

+To use simply clone the repository, run npm install then npm start.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>